The Best Breweries in Austin

 What’s not to love about Lazarus?
 The brewery lives by the holy trinity: coffee, beer and tacos.
 Alongside a full service espresso bar and menu of Mexican food favorites, the cozy taproom uses a 10-barrel system with 16 taps, where head brewmaster Matt Couch offers an impressive range of beers that can only be experienced on-site.
-Visit Lazarus on bustling East 6th Street, and look out for a brand new location coming to North Loop this summer.
+Visit Lazarus on bustling East 6th Street or check out their newer northeast outpost.

 3001 Industrial Terrace

 If you don’t already know the name, you’ll likely recognize Austin Beerworks’ colorful can design from shelves all over town.
 Founded in 2011 by four friends, the Beerworks team is heavily involved in each aspect of production, “from grain to glass.”
 Stop by their North Austin tap room any day of the week to experience a variety of beers fresh from the tank, including six core classics and tempting seasonal releases.